 If you leave your accommodation when you don't have to, or do not return when you have the right to, it could affect any right you may have to get homelessness help from the council.
 If possible, try to get advice before leaving.

 Even if you have already left your home, you may be able to return if you still have the right to live there.
 You may need legal advice from a housing adviser or lawyer.
-Use our directory to find a housing adviser.

 Your right to emergency housing